soundpress/RulesOfNYC/docs/c05/index.rst

       (i) The agency shall comply with 12 RCNY § 1-12(a)(2) of these rules; provided however, that if a concession is determined to be a major concession, the concession may not be awarded pursuant to this rule.

-      (ii) Agencies shall use a written request for bids for each small concession awarded pursuant to this section , which shall contain, at a minimum:
+      (ii) Agencies shall use a written request for bids for each small concession awarded pursuant to this section, which shall contain, at a minimum:

          (A) A description of the type of concession requested;